AminMemariani/data-frame/PUBLISHING.md

 When prompted:
 ```
-Do you want to publish dart_pandas 1.0.0 to https://pub.dev (y/N)?
+Do you want to publish data_frame 1.0.0 to https://pub.dev (y/N)?
 ```

 Type `y` and press Enter.